- Download our Doha Schools Guide

 Doha isn’t exactly walkable, but certain areas make for pleasant strolls and there are many leafy jogging environments too.

 Oxygen Park has paths for walking and cycling, while Al Bidda Park and Aspire Park offer refreshing green spaces for running and picnics.
-Walking along the Corniche promenade and around the Museum of Islamic Art Park are also great areas to unwind and take in the view.
+Walking along the Corniche promenade and around the Museum of Islamic Art Park are also great areas to unwind and enjoy the view.

 Sea travel in Doha

-Qatar's shoreline offers cruises, tours and fishing trips as well as all sorts of watersports.
-Boats offer more than just travel: relax on a dinner cruise or spend an exciting afternoon on jet skis, wakeboards or kayaks.
+Qatar's shoreline offers cruises, tours, fishing trips, and all sorts of watersports.
+Boats offer more than just travel: relax on a dinner cruise or spend an exciting afternoon on jet skis, wakeboards, or kayaks.

 It's important to check the company that is providing the service, enquire about their safety standards and wear a life jacket.